Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 1. We will seek to co-produce our individual assessments as well as systemic changes alongside children, young people, parents, carers and partners.

-2. We will invest in early identification of SEN and offer comprehensive information and support to all those experiencing SEN and those around them.
+2. We will invest in early identification of Special Educational Needs (SEN) and offer comprehensive information and support to all those experiencing SEN and those around them.

 3. We will work as a partnership to ensure that all pupils are included where possible in their education establishment and broader community.